More companies get into business of Black History Month

 Frederick Knight, an associate professor of history at Morehouse College, said it might have been more meaningful to elevate a lesser-known figure more directly tied to black economic empowerment, pointing to Maggie Lena Walker, who chartered a bank after the Civil War.

-“There are more appropriate people they could have used this opportunity for, rather than take advance of an iconic person like Harriet Tubman,” Knight said.
+“There are more appropriate people they could have used this opportunity for, rather than take advantage of an iconic person like Harriet Tubman,” Knight said.

 But the bank stands by its decision, noting that the card is the ninth in a series with black faces on them, including one launched in partnership with the Black Lives Matter movement.
 It stems from a re-branding the company undertook in 2015 to put its black identity as the center of its marketing.
 OneUnited Bank President Teri Williams said the Tubman card has been its best seller.

-Note: This story has been updated to correct the number of Target stores carrying Black History Month assortments.
-It's more than 600, not 700.